renderedtext/ruby-101/README.md

   they are optional, i.e. `puts "Hello"` is the same as `puts("Hello")`
 * The value returned by a Ruby method is the value of the last expression evaluated, unless `return` is used!
+* The `nil` object is an object that represents nothing

 ## Ruby syntax rules